Matthew Wong at the Albertina Museum, Vienna

 This is one of the main museums in the city and it never disappoints.
 Not only does it contain works by modern and contemporary greats like Picasso, Monet, Chagall, Miró and Degas, the building itself was the largest residential palace of the Habsburgs.

-But please do go on in!
 Currently, there’s an exhibition comparing the life and work of Canadian Chinese artist Matthew Wong with that of Van Gogh, an artist he strongly identified with.
-Kindred spirits in many ways, both saw art as an escape from inner demons–what Wong described as, “the impossibility of belonging to this world”–to the freedom of self-expression through art.
+Kindred spirits in many ways despite the 131 year age gap, both saw art as an escape from inner demons–which Wong described as, “the impossibility of belonging to this world”–to the freedom of self-expression through art.

 Matthew Wong’s paintings are equal parts mesmerising and melancholic.
 His painting style is evocative of Van Gogh’s in his use of vibrant colours, thickly applied paint and expressionist style.